Invergordon F.C.: Origins

 Although the exact year the club was formed is unknown, the first mentions of an Invergordon Football Club are made in local newspapers around 1870.
 Invergordon were founder members of the Ross-shire Junior FA in 1894 and first competed for silverware for the Ross-shire Junior Cup in 1895.

 They remained regular competitors in the Ross-shire Junior ranks either side of the First World War.

-Post-War History
+Post-war history

 Invergordon joined the North of Scotland Junior FA (later renamed to the North Caledonian League) immediately after the Second World War, winning the league championship in their first season.
 By the 1950s, they had attained full membership and have remained members of the league (with the exception of a handful of seasons) since that time.

-In June 2022, following their North Caledonian League victory, it was announced that they would be making their debut appearance in the Scottish Cup Preliminary Round, being the first North Caledonian League side other than Golspie Sutherland to get the chance to participate in the trophy, losing 5–1 at the Global Energy Stadium to Newtongrange Star.
+In June 2022, following their North Caledonian League victory, it was announced that they would be making their debut appearance in the Scottish Cup preliminary round, being the first North Caledonian League side other than Golspie Sutherland to get the chance to participate in the trophy, losing 5–1 at the Global Energy Stadium to Newtongrange Star.

 Ground

 The club's original ground was the old "Blackpark" (now part of Invergordon Distillery), before they moved to their current playing field at the town's Recreation Grounds.

+In January 2025, the club applied for planning permission to upgrade the ground, including building a stand, floodlights, dugouts and a fence.